hacks/mentors/README.md

  * langs: An array of strings, representing the list of programming languages, frameworks, etc. that you'd be comfortable giving advice about.
  * interest: An array of strings, representing things you're interested in and would be willing to talk about.

+### Notes to future maintainers

+(To do: Write out how to harpJS.)

 Aaaand that's all, ladies and gentlemen.
 If you've got questions or anything's not clear, file a bug report.
 Thanks!

 --Alice Young, (aliceyoung9)